FacuBozzi/litebox-challenge/README.md

 ## Architecture Notes

-- The landing page (`src/app/page.tsx`) is a Server Component (`"use client"` is absent) so it renders on the server.
+- The landing page (`src/app/page.tsx`) is a Server Component (`"use client"` is absent) so it renders entirely on the server.
-- During that render the `Home` function invokes `fetch(`${process.env.LITE_TECH_API_HOST}/api/posts?limit=14`, { cache: "no-store" })`, pulling the latest posts on the server before hydrating the client.
+- During that render the `Home` function invokes `fetch(`${process.env.LITE_TECH_API_HOST}/api/posts?limit=14`, { cache: "no-store" })`, which means **SSR with no caching**.
+We are not using ISR here—every request fetches fresh data so that the hero, story grid, and “Most viewed” sidebar stay current without waiting for revalidation windows.
-- Because the data is loaded server-side, users see fresh content on first paint and we avoid exposing backend credentials to the browser.
+- Because the data is loaded server-side, users see content on first paint and backend credentials stay on the server.
+Latency stays low thanks to the short payload (we only request 14 posts) and because Strapi responses are rendered in streaming HTML instead of waiting for client-side waterfalls.
+- Each section of the homepage lives in its own component under `src/components/home`, which keeps rendering logic lean and lets us stream sections independently as soon as their data is ready.
+- Mock/fallback content (hero, cards, topic pills, etc.) lives in `src/data`, so the main components stay focused on rendering and production data can replace the mocks seamlessly.

+## Design Intent

+The layout was designed desktop-first following the original Figma spec, and then we added explicit adjustments for small/mobile screens so key flows (hero, topics, story grid, modal) remain usable.
+I did not spend time perfecting tablet or "in-between" breakpoints due to the short challenge window (and I was busy with other challenges this week), so expect the best fidelity on large screens.

 ## Getting Started